mehulthakral/logic_detector/README.md

 Steps to Train/Learn new Functions via UI :

 1. Type `localhost:8090` in browser to access UI
-2. Select model
+2. Select language
 3. Type code/upload file.
 The Function name will be taken as label
 4. Click on Learn button

 Steps to Test/Predict Functions via UI:

 1. Type `localhost:8090` in browser to access UI
-2. Select model
+2. Select language and model
 3. Type code/upload file.
 4. Click on Test Button

 Steps to Optimize Functions via UI:

 1. Type `localhost:8090` in browser to access UI
-2. Select model
+2. Select language
 3. Type code/upload file.
+4. Modify the weights if necessary by selecting "Add custom weights" checkbox
-4. Click on Optimize Button
+5. Click on Optimize Button

+Steps to Rank Function with respect to functions in Dataset via UI:

+1. Type `localhost:8090` in browser to access UI
+2. Select language
+3. Type code/upload file.
+4. Modify the weights if necessary by selecting "Add custom weights" checkbox
+5. Click on Rank Button

+Steps to Compare 2 or more functions via UI:

+1. Type `localhost:8090` in browser to access UI
+2. Select language
+3. Type the functions
+4. Modify the weights if necessary by selecting "Add custom weights" checkbox
+5. Click on Compare Button

 Steps to Learn new Functions via Library function call: